pvpswaghd/concert-cms/README.md

 6. The CMS should be able to handle multiple concerts, and each concert should have a unique identifier.
 7. A real-time update between the CMS and the Google Sheet is required.

-## Design Graph

-The design graph for this project is as follows:

 ## API Endpoints

 To retrieve all the concerts data available, you can use the following endpoint exposed by Wagtail CMS API: